hhovhann/rss-tracker-service/README.md

 - Support: Run as a container               NOT IMPLEMENTED
 - Support: Flyway migration                 DONE
 - Performance test (Jmeter scenarios)       DONE Added RateLimiter support

-## Questions:
-- Publication date ? zoned local check with date of publication ?
-- feed rrs web site or xml url expecting
-- update or insert if data already in Db how update track
-- etc ....